Measures to be undertaken for eyecare during the current era of digital and online!

 Article also available in :

-These days education is being imparted ‘online’ across the world.
+These days education is being imparted online across the world.
 Right from kindergarten to graduation everyone is attending lectures online.
 By leveraging technology, we have continued learning even in current times without going anywhere.
-This requires everyone from children to the elder people to use a computer and mobile phone continuously.
+This requires everyone to use a computer and mobile phone continuously.
 Due to this prolonged usage of devices, our eyes are getting impacted the most.
-Most of the people are glued to computer or mobile phone throughout the day.
-They use their mobile phone in improper posture while lying down, work in a dark room or in dim lights and continuously keep working ignoring hunger or thirst and their physical health.
+Most of the people are glued to a computer or mobile phone throughout the day.
+They use their mobile phone in improper posture while lying down, work in a dark room or in dim lights and continuously keep working ignoring hunger or thirst, and in turn, their physical health.

-Due to this lifestyle, symptoms like eyes becoming dry, red eyes, pain in the eyes, headache, neck pain, indigestion, acidity, constipation, lethargy, insomnia, irritable behavior, indecisiveness, etc. arise.
-With these symptoms you will understand the harmful effects of excessive usage of computer and mobile phone.
+This kind of lifestyle has led to a raise in dry eyes, red eyes, eye pain, headache, neck pain, indigestion, acidity, constipation, lethargy, insomnia, irritable behaviour, indecisiveness, etc. With these symptoms you will understand the harmful effects of excessive usage of computer and mobile phone.
 Therefore, it is necessary to incorporate certain measures considering the health of our entire body and not just the eyes.
-This article explains how to take care of our eyes and the entire body during the current era of ‘online’.
+This article explains how to take care of our eyes and the entire body in the current online era.

 1. As a primary step, give proper rest to your eyes.
-Taking adequate sleep is the only way to achieve this.
-Staying awake late in the night and sleeping during the day must be avoided.
+Adequate sleep is the only way to achieve this.
+Avoid staying awake late in the night and sleeping during the day frequently.

-2. Take a balanced diet for proper nourishment of the eyes.
-Include greasy food items (ghee) in the meals.
+2. Adopt a balanced diet to properly nourish the eyes.
+Include oily food items (like ghee) in the meals.
 Eating junk food should be intentionally avoided.

 3. Drink water when thirsty.
 Avoid drinking a lot of water at a time, also, don’t restrict the urge for going to the toilet.